Reliable Thread border routers and Matter controllers

 HomePod mini

-Best for: Apple homes that need convenient Apple Home coverage and Thread-border-router-style support in more rooms
+Best for: Apple homes that need convenient Apple Home presence and Thread reach in more rooms

 • Good companion to Apple TV when placement and household use make sense

-Watch out: Do not buy a pile of HomePods to compensate for an unclear hub strategy; placement and ecosystem ownership still matter.
+Watch out: Do not buy a pile of HomePods to compensate for an unclear hub strategy; placement, coverage, and ecosystem ownership still matter.

 Check on Amazon ↗